rfmiotto/be-the-hero/README.md

 ### Back-end initialization

-Access the back-end directory and install the dependencies:
+Access the back-end directory and install the dependencies (substitute the `yarn` command by `npm install` if you are using npm):
   ```
   cd backend
   yarn